Tuesday, March 04, 2025

 We had already planned to spend three days in San Juan, now it would be thirteen days, enough time to get a taste of other locations on this 100-mile-long island.
 Some day we may want to bring our entire family here for a holiday; this may be our chance to preview some resorts.

 After visiting Viejo San Juan, nearby Escambron beach, and an excursion to El Junque rain forest in the interior mountains, we picked up our rental car and headed for Ponce on the south coast.
-There we are staying at the Hilton Ponce Resort.
+There we stayed at the Hilton Ponce Resort.
 Lazy days by the pool, watching the iguanas feed on fallen fruit and other food scraps.
 We are not used to such leisure, but strenuous activity means exposing ourselves to the tropic sun.
 Now we are more health conscious and prefer the shade of palm trees and umbrellas, avoiding long exposure to direct rays of the sun.
 One reason we enjoy snorkeling is that it gets us under the water.

 Relaxing near the pool